The 8 major moon phases

-The moon formed about 4.5 billion years ago when a Mars-sized object we’ve dubbed “Theia” crashed into Earth during the chaotic early formation of the planetary bodies of the solar system.
+The moon was formed about 4.5 billion years ago when a Mars-sized object that we’ve dubbed “Theia” crashed into Earth during the chaotic early formation of the planetary bodies of our solar system.
 Some of the debris from this impact was flung out into space, but was close enough to be caught in the New Earth’s gravity.
-This debris quickly (potentially in as little as hours) coalesced into a single object which then slowly cooled into what we see as the Moon today.
+This debris quickly (potentially in as little as hours) coalesced into a single object, which then slowly cooled into what we see as the moon today.

-The moon is tidally locked to us meaning that it takes exactly the same amount of time to rotate on its as it does to orbit around the Earth (every 27.322 days).
-Because of this, we only see one side of the Moon while the other is always facing away from the planet, called synchronous rotation.
+The moon is tidally locked to us, meaning that it takes exactly the same amount of time to rotate on its axis as it does to orbit around the Earth (every 27.322 days).
+Because of this, we only see one side of the moon while the other is always facing away from the planet, called synchronous rotation.

-Today the moon is an average of 238,855 miles (384,399 km) away from Earth, or about the space that could be occupied by 30 Earths.
+Today, the moon is an average of 238,855 miles (384,399 km) away from Earth, or about the space that could be occupied by 30 Earths.
 It also sits at about a 5-degree tilt from the plane that the Earth orbits the Sun.
-The Moon has a day side and a night side, just like the Earth, determined by which half of the Moon is facing toward the Sun as it reflects the light from the Sun as opposed to producing its own light.
-Since it orbits us as we are orbiting the Sun, we see the Moon go through phases in which parts of the Moon’s face are illuminated by the Sun.
+The moon has a day side and a night side, just like the Earth, determined by which half of the moon is facing toward the Sun because it reflects the light from the Sun, as opposed to producing its own light.
+Since it orbits us as we are orbiting the Sun, we see the moon go through phases in which parts of the moon’s face are illuminated by the Sun.

-While the Sun always illuminates half of the Moon, we often don’t see the full half since we are at the center of the Moon’s orbit.
-We see 8 specific phases as the Moon travels through its orbit and our view of the illuminated side changes.
-You can think of the Moon orbiting us as if it was the tip of a hand on a clock where we are the center and the Sun’s light is coming from the noon position.
+While the Sun always illuminates half of the moon, we often don’t see the full half since we are at the center of the moon’s orbit.
+We see eight specific phases as the moon travels through its orbit, and our view of the illuminated side changes.

 1 - New Moon

-The Moon is in the same part of the sky as the Sun, rising and setting with it, meaning it’s also up during the day.
-In the clock analogy, the moon or tip of the clock hand is in the noon/ midnight position.
+The moon is in the same part of the sky as the Sun, rising and setting with it, meaning it's also up during the day.
+In the clock analogy, the new moon corresponds to the 12 o'clock noon/ midnight position.
 If all three line up perfectly, this phase produces a solar eclipse.

 Learn more about the new moon phase